lj-ditrapani/init/acer_aspire_15_laptop.md

+F2 on boot to enter bios
+- Set boot to Legacy (instead of UFIE)
+- Enable F2 boot menue
+- save and exit

 F12 set boot order

 If audio won't play because it is using HDMI and default sound card instead of PCH: